Triphyophyllum: Taxonomy

 Triphyophyllum peltatum was first described as Dioncophyllum peltatum by John Hutchinson and John McEwan Dalziel in 1927.
 It was moved to a new monotypic genus Triphyophyllum as Triphyophyllum peltatum by Herbert Kenneth Airy Shaw in 1952.

 Etymology

 The generic name Triphyophyllum is derived from triphyes meaning of threefold form, and phyllum meaning leaf.
 It refers to the three growth stages of the plant with three different types of leaves.
 The specific epithet peltatum means shield-like and refers to the discoid seeds, which have a long stalk that extends the seed beyond the capsule fruit.

 Distribution and habitat

 Triphyophyllum is found in Guinea, Ivory Coast, Liberia, and Sierra Leone, where it occurs in primary and old secondary dry evergreen rainforests.
 The habitat has a 6–7 month dry season.
 The acid, nutrient-poor soil is shallow.

 Conservation

-It is a rare and endangered species.
+It is a rare and endangered species, classified as Near Threatened on the IUCN Red List.
+Its population is declining, primarily due to habitat destruction from logging and mining.

 Cultivation

 Triphyophylum peltatum is difficult to cultivate.
-It is cultivated in several botanical gardens: Würzburg, Hannover, Abidjan, Bonn, Cambridge University and Würzburg, and is exceedingly rare in private collections.
+It is cultivated in several botanical gardens: Würzburg, Hannover, Abidjan, Bonn, Cambridge University and is exceedingly rare in private collections.